 Uhhh…I don’t think my lack of reading has ever been due to laziness, but more a fear of being let down?
 I’m honestly too lazy to think up another answer right now….

-Oh, but I do have to mention that I’ve been avoiding re-reading The Lord of the Rings trilogy for over 10 years.
+But I do have to mention that I’ve been avoiding re-reading The Lord of the Rings trilogy for over 10 years.
 I read them when I was 11 and hated them (lol to be fair I read them in 3 days without really digesting ’em, and I did love The Hobbit), so that initial trauma might’ve contributed to me being too lazy to re-read them.
-One day though!
+One day though….one day.

 What author do you have a love/hate relationship with?